readyplayerme/UnrealExamples/Content/ReadyPlayerMe/Preloading/README.md

 ![Screenshot 2023-03-03 165756](https://user-images.githubusercontent.com/3124894/234279510-5093de51-b954-45e5-ba12-170c6f76b7e6.png)

-Now that we don't need the preloaded avatars in the runtime memory cache we remove all avatars from the runtime memory cache by calling `RemoveAvatarsFromRuntimeMemoryCache` node.
-It's always good to clean the unneeded avatars from the memory cache to clean up the the memory and always have up-to-date avatars.
+Now that we don't need the preloaded avatars in the memory we remove all avatars from the memory by calling `RemoveAvatarsFromMemory` node.
+It's always good to clean the unneeded avatars from the memory to clean up the the memory and always have up-to-date avatars.

 ![Screenshot 2023-03-13 214816](https://user-images.githubusercontent.com/3124894/233973161-350e6bb6-f50d-4e04-b201-100245cf528b.png)